My Approach to Helping

+COVID has caused many new challenges for all of us.
+Working with my clients through this by offering virtual services has allowed me to continue to provide strength to those who need it.
 I assist individuals, couples, and families through a positive and solution-focused approach to find their strengths and use those strengths to make life more of what they want it to be.
-I am certified in the Prepare/Enrich Pre-Marital Prep program.
-I am also trained as a Mental Health Communications Facilitator for the Collaborative Law Divorce Process.
+I am certified in the PrepareEnrich Pre-Marital Prep program.

 Let's work together to uncover the strengths you need to be your best and look at your future with a sense of hope and purpose.